 The Recycling Market Development Program was established in the early 1990s to better manage solid waste by developing markets for recycling.
 The Program first resided at the Indiana Department of Commerce and then became part of IDEM in August 2005.

 The Program is supported by the Recycling Promotion and Assistance Fund (RPAF) established under IC 4-23-5.5-14.
 Monies for this fund are one half of the $0.50/ton fee charged for final disposal or incineration of solid waste.
 This $0.25 is dedicated to economic development efforts of businesses, assisting Hoosiers in establishing new or expanding recycling businesses, as well as researching and developing projects involving recycling.
 This included buying new or retrofitting equipment necessary to reuse or recycle secondary materials.
-The Indiana Recycling Market Development Board approves use of the money.
+The Indiana Recycling Market Development Board [PDF] approves use of the money.

 Historically, funding has been awarded for equipment purchases, but this year, the 2016 grant funding round will be opened to consider projects increasing education and collection efforts in reaching the state’s recycling goals.
 Decisions regarding funding for eligible applicants are made by the Board at quarterly meetings.